 \prlsection{Viscous CHD} We now wish to include diffusive or viscosity effects.
-In order to do so, we shall consider local thermodynamic states with finite but small temperatures, as there are no viscosity effects at strictly zero temperatures.
-We consider therefore local canonical equilibrium states with given density $\rho$ (or chemical potential $\mu$), fluid velocity $\eta$ and temperature $ T = 1/\beta$.
-In the LL model, this corresponds to filling functions of the form $n(\theta; x , t ) = (1 + e^{\beta \varepsilon(\theta; x ,t )})^{-1}$ given in terms of its pseudo-energy
+In order to do so, we shall consider local thermodynamic states with finite but small temperature, as there are no viscosity effects at strictly zero temperature.
+We consider therefore local canonical equilibrium states with given density $\rho$ (or chemical potential $\mu$), fluid velocity $\eta$ and temperature {$ T= 1/\beta\ll T_d$, with $T_d=\rho^2/2$ the quantum degenerate temperature of the gas \cite{Bouchoule2011}}.
+In the Lieb-Liniger model, this corresponds to filling functions of the form $n(\theta; x , t ) = (1 + e^{\beta \varepsilon^{\rm dr}(\theta; x ,t )})^{-1}$ given in terms of its pseudo-energy

-with bare energy $\epsilon_0(\theta) = \theta^2/2$.
 We then move to introduce diffusion terms into CHD by taking the high $\beta$ limit of the diffusive GHD, which is known from refs.~\cite{de2018hydrodynamic,de2019diffusion} and it is given by adding to the r.h.s. of eq. \eqref{eq:GHD} the diffusive part